 Links with External Agencies

-In order to provide the best possible safeguarding for all pupils in our school we work with outside agencies to ensure we get expert advice and support.
+In order to provide the best possible safeguarding for all children in our school we work with outside agencies to ensure we get expert advice and support.
 We follow procedures set out by the Local Education Authority and ‘Keeping Children Safe in Education’ in accordance with child protection procedures.

 Sharing of Information